 Lisa's previous experience includes community mental health, as well as employment as a mental health treatment specialist in the U.S. District Court.

 In 2018, Lisa established a private practice.
 Her practice, Merrimack River Wellness, has a special interest in the unique therapeutic needs of transgender and gender-expansive youth, adults, and their families.
-Lisa is currently completing the requirements with WPATH to be a certified gender specialist.
+In addition, Lisa has completed the requirements to be a certified gender specialist with the World Professional Association of Transgender Health (WPATH).

 Lisa has completed a year-long intensive Family Systems training program with Therapy Training Boston (TTB) and enjoys applying this model when helping families establish a shared vision focused on their unique values and goals.